riannaellis/MidtermProject/favoriteanimals.md

   bamboo shoots, leaves, fruits, and blossoms.
 [Read more here.](https://en.wikipedia.org/wiki/Red_panda)

 2. **Fennec Foxes**
-  Fennec foxes are found in the deserts of Northern Africa.
+  Fennec foxes are found in the deserts of northern Africa.
 They are in the "least concerned" category of endangerment.
 Their favorite foods are insects, small mammals, and birds.
 [Read more here.](https://en.wikipedia.org/wiki/Fennec_fox)

 3. **Amur Leopards**